Petrie

 Petrie shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-However, professional & technical services employ only 6.4% of local workers, lower than Greater Brisbane's 8.9%.
-The predominantly residential area appears to offer limited local employment opportunities as indicated by the count of Census working population versus resident population.
-Between September 2024 and September 2025, employment levels increased by 3.6% while labour force grew by 5.0%, leading to a rise in unemployment rate by 1.3 percentage points.
-In comparison, Greater Brisbane recorded employment growth of 3.8% with a decrease in unemployment rate by 0.5 percentage points.
-State-level data from 25-Nov-25 shows Queensland's employment contracted by 0.01%, with an unemployment rate of 4.2%.
-National employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+The area appears to offer limited local employment opportunities, as indicated by the Census working population count versus resident population.
+Between September 2024 and September 2025, employment levels increased by 3.6%, while labour force grew by 5.0%, causing the unemployment rate to rise by 1.3 percentage points.
+In comparison, Greater Brisbane recorded employment growth of 3.8% and a decrease in unemployment by 0.5 percentage points during the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
 Applying these projections to Petrie's employment mix suggests local employment should increase by 6.4% over five years and 13.3% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment